adityam/context-blog/content/post/new-metafun-interface.md

 </code></pre>

-All values must either be a valid MetaPost type (`numeric`, `pair`, `string`, etc.) or a list of value MetaPost types enclosed in brackes (like a Lua table).
+All values must either be a valid MetaPost type (`numeric`, `pair`, `string`, etc.) or a list of value MetaPost types enclosed in braces (like a Lua table).

 Finally, we can retrieve a value as follows: